gabrielefronze/rucio-db-init/README.md

 pip3 install requests alembic sqlalchemy jsonschema psycopg2-binary retrying
 ```

-Please note that this script requires one to set up the `$RUCIO_HOME` environment variable.
+Please note that this script requires one to set up the `$RUCIO_HOME` environment variable, which is automatically set by the `init-rucio-repo.sh` script.
-The folder should contain an `/etc` subfolder with `rucio.cfg` and `alembic.ini` configuration files inside.
+`$RUCIO_HOME` must contain an `/etc` subfolder with `rucio.cfg` and `alembic.ini` configuration files inside.

-A good option is to use the `/etc` embedded in this repo.
+The script is preconfigured to use the `/etc` directory embedded in this repo.

 Due to the Rucio configuration structure it is not possible to simply pass two custom files directly.